someobserver/recurgence/math/05-semantic-mass/index.md

 ### Overview

-This section formalizes **semantic mass** as the principal source of curvature in Recurgent Field Theory, governing the persistence and stability of meaning structures under recursive pressure.
-The mass distribution $M(p,t)$ emerges from the triple product of recursive depth $D$, constraint density $\rho$, and attractor stability $A$, establishing a geometric foundation for autopoietic coherence.
+This section formalizes **semantic mass** as the principal source of curvature in Recurgent Field Theory, shaping the persistence and stability of meaning structures under recursive pressure.
+The mass distribution $M(p,t)$ arises from the triple product of recursive depth $D$, constraint density $\rho$, and attractor stability $A$, grounding the geometry of autopoietic coherence.

 Key mathematical structures:
 1. **Mass-curvature coupling** through the recurged Einstein equation $R_{ij} - \frac{1}{2}g_{ij}R = 8\pi G_s T^{\text{rec}}_{ij}$
 2. **Attractor potential** $\Phi(p,t)$ derived from nonlocal mass distribution
 3. **Recursive force** $F_i = -\nabla_i\Phi$ driving coherence flow

-The theory positions semantic mass as the bridge between:
+Within this framework, semantic mass mediates between:
 - Constraint geometry (encoded in $g_{ij}$)
 - Coherence field dynamics (governed by $\mathcal{L}$ in §6)
 - Recursive stress-energy (mediated by $T^{\text{rec}}_{ij}$ from §4)

-This construction completes the geometric framework of Recurgent Field Theory: concentrations of semantic mass induce curvature in the semantic manifold, generating attractor basins that govern the flow of recursive processes and counteract entropic dissipation.
-The field dynamics admit phase transitions at critical values of $M(p, t)$, beyond which autopoietic regeneration cycles are initiated.
+This construction completes the geometric architecture of Recurgent Field Theory: concentrations of semantic mass curve the semantic manifold, giving rise to attractor basins that direct the flow of recursive processes and counteract entropic dissipation.
+The field dynamics exhibit phase transitions at critical values of $M(p, t)$, beyond which autopoietic regeneration cycles begin.

 ---